“Clothes means nothing until someone lives in them” – Marc Jacobs

 - Getting straight to the point and focusing on it throughout

-Bait – Alongside attractive images of your clothing products, your product descriptions should also be highly desirable.
+Alongside high-quality images of your clothing products, your product descriptions should also be highly desirable.
 Use the techniques above to make this so.

-Hook – Once you’ve got their attention, you need to hook them on what you have to offer by selling the sizzle as discussed earlier.
-Emphasise the benefits of your products, and bring in your brand USPs for maximum effect, such as affordability, luxury stylings or even something more practical like fast delivery times.
+Once you’ve got their attention, you need to hook them on what you have to offer by selling the ‘sizzle’ as discussed earlier.
+Emphasise the benefits of your products, position your brand in the lives of your customers and bring in your USPs for maximum effect, such as affordability, luxury stylings or even something more practical like fast delivery times.

-Sell – You’ve convinced them, but you haven’t made a sale until they’ve checked out.
-Your aim should be to make this process as quick, intuitive and straightforward as possible.
+You’ve convinced them, but you haven’t made a sale until they’ve checked out.
+Your aim should be to make this process as quick, intuitive and straightforward as possible, whether this is from your website, apps or social media posts.
 Provide a clear call to action such as “hit ‘buy now’ to purchase this item”.
 When they take this action this should lead them straight to the checkout page, and everything about this should also be kept as clear and simple as possible.

 If you consistently employ these techniques in your fashion copywriting, you should begin to see some great results.
-If you need any advice on creating irresistible online fashion content, or have a copywriting project you need handled, get in touch with us.
+What are your thoughts?
+Do you still have questions?
+Let us know in the Comments below.